ome/infrastructure/ansible/roles/gpfs/README.md

 4. Run `mmchlicense {client|server} -N new.node.hostname` to assign a license
 5. Run `mmlscluster` and `mmlslicense` to check the cluster
 6. Run `mmstartup -N new.node.hostname` to start GPFS on the new node
-7. Run `mmmount filesystem-name -N new.node.hostname` to enable the mount on the new node (this will automatically add an entry to `/etc/fstab`)
+7. Wait a few minutes for the node to initialise.
+GPFS may be mounted automatically in which case you do not need to do anything, otherwise run `mmmount filesystem-name -N new.node.hostname` to enable the mount on the new node (this will automatically add an entry to `/etc/fstab`)
 8. You can check the state of all nodes by running `mmgetstate -a`

 Note do not edit `/etc/fstab` directly (it is managed centrally by GPFS), instead use `gpfs_node_specific_mount_options`.